aspose-pdf/Aspose.PDF-Documentation/java/plugins/aspose-pdf-java-using-maven-for-eclipse/_index.md

 Following are three recommended methods for the successful downloading and installation of Aspose.PDF Java (Maven) for Eclipse plugin:

 - Drag and drop installation from [Eclipse Marketplace](https://marketplace.eclipse.org/content/asposepdf-java-maven-eclipse) to your Eclipse workspace.
-- Or download the plugin jar from [Downloads](https://asposepdfjavaeclipse.codeplex.com/releases/view/620336) and copy it into /**dropins** folder of Eclipse installation and restart the IDE.
 - Or goto **Help** > **Install New Software...** > Enter following update site URL in **Work with Then select "Aspose.PDF Java (Maven) for Eclipse" and **Finish**.
 Accept the License Agreement and Install the plugin.